dogweather/forkful/content/en/java/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?
-Writing tests in Java is about verifying that your code behaves as expected under various conditions.
-Programmers write tests to prevent bugs, ensure functionality remains correct after changes, and foster good software design principles.

 ## How to:
 Java developers primarily use two testing frameworks: JUnit and TestNG.
 Here, we'll focus on JUnit, the more popular choice for writing tests due to its simplicity and widespread adoption.

 ### JUnit Basics
 To use JUnit in your Maven project, add the following dependency to your `pom.xml`:

 ```xml